 In March 2020, the Siemens Managing Board decided to form a worldwide aid fund to help relieve and combat the coronavirus pandemic.

 These donations support important aid projects worldwide and provide assistance, without red tape, to individuals impacted by the COVID-19 crisis.

 Launched in 2018, the Cents4Sense Donation Initiative enables Siemens employee shareholders around the world to donate the value of one dividend of one Siemens share towards selected social projects.
 Every donation is then matched by the company.

 Now in its third year, Cents4Sense has raised nearly €655,000 so far for selected social projects run by the Siemens Stiftung - a non-profit corporate foundation committed to promoting sustainable social development.

-Some highlights of the projects that have benefitted from donations so far can be found below.
-They represent our commitment to creating a meaningful impact in society, providing access to education and technology, and striving to make a contribution to sustainable communities.
+Some highlights of the projects that have benefitted from donations so far can be found in our gallery.
+All past and future projects of Cents4Sense represent our commitment to creating a meaningful impact in society, providing access to education and technology, and striving to make a contribution to sustainable communities.

 The Foundation at a glance

 With a start-up capital of 390 million Euros, Siemens Stiftung was established as a non-profit foundation under the German Civil Code.
 It complements Siemens Corporate Citizenship initiatives and cooperates with the other 6 Siemens foundations established by the company in Argentina, Brazil, Denmark, Colombia, in the USA and in France.

 - Areas of work: Basic needs & social entrepreneurship, education, culture